Two Enemies in the Same Pit

 Published in German: 14.
 Januar 2009, Neue Zürcher Zeitung

-Published in: Middle East Transparent, English, Arabic
+Published in: Middle East Transparent, Arabic

 For the Arabic text, press here.